js-on/logseq-msc-cybercrime-notes/pages/Criminology.md

 - # Basics
 - The basics of criminology are simple.
-It's based on the science of Sociology and other
+It's based on the science of Sociology and other neural sciences.